swoodums/turtle-cafeteria/README.md

 We are building this first as a web app.
 My personal requirements are to have this accessible on a laptop and on mobile devices.
 In my household, that means a Windows, Linux, and Mac laptop, as well as Android and iOS mobile devices!
 A web app allows this and keeps the scope reasonable.
 We chose Next.js so we have the option to go towards a Progressive Web Application (PWA) later.

 The backend is built with FastAPI and SQLite.
-The front end is built with Next.js on top of React.
+The front end is built with Next.js and uses Material UI.
 The goal will be to package all of it in a docker container, but for now we're keeping the plates spinning separately.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>